OpenGeoMetadata/ca.frdr.geodisy/README.md

-# Geodisy GeoBlacklight Metadata Repository
+# Geodisy GeoBlacklight Metadata Repository.

 This repository is the most current geospatial metadata harvested into the FRDR map-based search platform [Geodisy](geo.frdr.ca).
 We are happy to have any institution index our metadata.